A&T's Cambrea Sturgis, High Point's Tamara Clark advance in 200; Paul Chelimo, Ian Shanklin, Craig Engels move ahead at U.S. Olympic track and field trials

-An update on Triad athletes at the U.S. Olympic track and field trials on Thursday at Eugene, Ore.
+An update on athletes with Triad ties, with all five Thursday entries advancing, at the U.S. Olympic track and field trials on Thursday at Hayward Field in Eugene, Ore.

 Cambrea Sturgis